jest-cloud/rocket/ROCKET_LAUNCH.md

 - `wundergraph/graphql-go-tools` - Advanced GraphQL tooling (future)

 Inspired by:
-- Apollo GraphQL (TypeScript)
+- TypeScript GraphQL
 - TypeGraphQL
 - GraphQL Yoga

 ---

-**Rocket: Making Go GraphQL development feel like TypeScript Apollo** 🚀
+**Rocket: A developer-friendly approach to GraphQL in Go** 🚀

 *Built with ❤️ for the Go community*